 Personality Disorders and Addiction

 Research suggests that approximately 73% of people with personality disorders (PDs), such as antisocial personality disorder and borderline personality disorder, also live with addiction.
 Studies also show that the presence of a PD can result in poorer addiction treatment outcomes among people in treatment for substance abuse.10

 If you live with a personality disorder and need treatment for addiction, consider engaging in a dual diagnosis treatment program that provides both addiction and psychiatric therapy.
 Receiving simultaneous treatment for both conditions can significantly improve your recovery outcome.

-Types of Addiction Therapy Used in Drug and Alcohol Rehab
+What Kinds of Therapy Are Used in Drug and Alcohol Rehab?

 Every alcohol and drug rehab facility in Phoenix has its own unique approach to addiction and/or mental health treatment.
 But most facilities employ evidence-based therapies that are proven effective in the treatment of substance use and co-occurring disorders.
 You may participate in any of the following therapies while engaging in addiction treatment.

 Cognitive Behavioral Therapy

 Cognitive behavioral therapy (CBT) not only teaches you to identify problematic thoughts and behaviors but also helps you learn how to correct those behaviors using specific skills.
 Some of the skills you’ll learn in CBT include: